RudolfVonKrugstein/jshaskell-blog/2_HelloWorld/HelloWorld.md

 ## Hello World with haste

 Again, we need a way to import a function to get the document and to write into the contents of the document.
-Information on how to import javascript functions can be found in <a [the doc subdirectory](https://github.com/valderman/haste-compiler/blob/master/doc/js-externals.txt) of the haste repository.
+Information on how to import javascript functions can be found in [the doc subdirectory](https://github.com/valderman/haste-compiler/blob/master/doc/js-externals.txt) of the haste repository.

 Haste is not as flexible as UHC when importing JavaScript functions.
 It does not allow placing the parameters of the haskell function in the javascript code with "%N".
 It also does not allow the custom type "Document" to be used as a parameter or return type.
 Instead "JSAny" must be used.
 Also the return type of the JavaScript functions must be